tjhickey724/pythonintro/courses/skills_Sum2024.md

 The software development concepts will be tested using weekly programming assignments

 ## Programming Concepts
-1. SLP - variables, operators, expressions, input, and output in Straight Line Programs
+1. SLP - writing Straight Line Programs using variables, operators, expressions, keyboard input, and printing output to the screen
 2. CondEx - adding conditional execution to straight line programs, if/elif/else statements, control flow
 3. Loops - adding interation to Conditional programs with while and for loops
 4. Functions - procedural abstraction, defining and calling user-defined functions